brookescarlett/yalof-lecturenotes-intro-to-the-dom/more-notes.md

   * Remove from page
 * Single Page Applications: don't need to press refresh, if I want to go from showing a user one page to the next, you just change what you display on page using dynamic JS methods
   * Don't need to refresh to see the next page, to get more information

+## Lecture Plan :
+1. Open up index.html, ask students what's the DOM
+2. Show page source; this is what is sent over the wire, over the internet to our Browser.
+Once this get's to our Browser the magic happens.
+The Browser reads it and converts it to the DOM.
+3. DOM can be seen inside of the 'Elements' tab of the developer tools.
+Everything there is not what we've written, not what we've sent across the wire, but how our code has been interpreted by the Browser.
+This is a visual representation of the DOM.
+This shows what's on our page currently.
+4. DOM stands for Document Object Model.
+When it's sent across the wire, the browser will read the string and convert all of the tags into JS objects (there's a constructor for each one of the tags)
+5. Each one of the HTML tags converted into objects and then given to us as a property of the document object.
+Document object is the property that we'll use to do all of our DOM manipulation
+6. What's the structure of the DOM?
+7. Select the document; show that it has children; change the backgroundColor of a child... do this all through console.dir(NODE)
+8. Okay, but there's a much more straightforward way to do that (go through all the ways of selecting)

+9. HOW THIS ALL WORKS:
+* How does JavaScript work in the browser?
+  * Code for the browser written in C/C++ or some low level language
+  * On top of that, we have the JS engine.
+Also written in a low level language, and this is what supports our ability to use JS.
+The browser itself does not know how to interpret JS, this is an add-on to the browser.
+(Chrome uses a v8 engine)
+  * Many browsers have different engines, but v8 is shared across a few.
+Each engine has it's own implementation, meaning that each engine supports its own type of JS.
+So there's not one type, there are many interpretations.
+  * Engine tells us what is included in the JS standard library.
+Anything that we can do in JS is given to us in this standard library.
+  * On top of that, we have Browser APIs.
+The collection of methods that you can call on an array is an API for that array.
+Here, we are using the DOM API.
+That means that everything that's given to us by this document is given to us by the DOM API.
+  * API: defined way to interact with something.
+We are used to using web apis, a website that we can interact with: defined set of websites and URLs that we can interact with.
+This is a defined way to interact with the document.
+Example: when we are defining a class and its methods, we are defining an API for that class.